joinpursuit/8-0-technical-curriculum/03-react/lifecycle/readme.md

 }, [user.id]);
 ```

 Further, suppose you have an array of objects.
-In that case, it makes more sense to figure out which value (or values) would serve as a good check (like a userId of the first user) and place that into the dependency array rather than creating complex logic to check all the values inside.
+In that case, it can make more sense to figure out which value (or values) would serve as a good check (like a userId of the first user) and place that into the dependency array rather than creating complex logic to check all the values inside.

 ## Update a value after state has changed

 In some situations, you may need to update a value after state has been set.

-Because JavaScript is asynchronous, `useUpdatedNewValue` will get called before `setNewValue` has completed:
+Because JavaScript is asynchronous, `useUpdatedNewValue()` will get called before `setNewValue()` has completed:

 ```js
 function handleOnChange(event) {